clij/clij-docs/installationInFiji.md

 CLIJ is successfully installed, if you find a menu entry _Plugins > ImageJ on GPU (CLIJ)_.

+## Testing the installation
+After restarting Fiji, you can execute [this macro](https://github.com/clij/clij-docs/blob/master/src/main/macro/benchmarking.ijm) to see if CLIJ was installed successfully.
+In case of issues, consult the [troubleshooting section](https://clij.github.io/clij-docs/troubleshooting) or contact us via [image.sc](https://image.sc)

 ## Windows and MacOS
 On Windows and MacOS installation works right away in case the computer has a build-in Intel HD GPU or AMD Ryzen GPU.
 In case dedicated AMD or NVidia GPUs are used, special driver might have to be installed.
-Search for more information about drives on the website of the GPU vendors.
+Search for more information about drivers on the websites of the GPU vendors.

 ## Windows: AMD and NVidia graphics cards
 Errors may pop up when processing big images on NVidia or AMD graphics cards on Windows.
 The issue is related to a timeout of the operating system interrupting processing on the GPU.
 Add the following entries keys to the windows registry and restart the machine